 So, what is the role of paid search in the new commerce funnel?

 For the last two decades, paid search has been applied at all phases as marketers attempt to use it to drive awareness, consideration, and conversion on its own.
 However, as the digital ad industry matures, what’s becoming quickly evident is that different channels are best suited for specific parts of a full-funnel digital strategy.
-For example, paid search can now drive users to partners such as Amazon, Walmart, and Best Buy, where they can transact on a trusted retailer.
+For example, paid search can now drive users to partners such as Amazon, Walmart, and Best Buy, where they can transact with a trusted retailer.

-In 2022, search marketers will finally start working closer with their other ad channel teams and make adjustments to their programs to best complement a holistic approach rather than a siloed, paid search-only one.
+Search marketers will finally start working closer with their other ad channel teams and make adjustments to their programs to best complement a holistic approach rather than a siloed, paid search-only one.

 3. The rise of automation rewrites the paid search marketer’s to-do list

-Automated and smart bidding, Responsive Search Ads, Dynamic Search Ads, Smart Campaigns…the list of automation provided by the engines are growing.
+Automated and smart bidding, Responsive Search Ads, Dynamic Search Ads, Smart Campaigns – the list of automation provided by the engines are growing.
 But that’s not all.
 For example, third parties such as Skai enable automation such as setting your Microsoft campaigns to mirror and sync to Google’s, so you only have to manage one account.
 Another automation example is our account auditing, which checks your settings daily to ensure your programs are running as intended.

 There’s still plenty to do, even with automation.
-As more of the core tasks of the channel are handed off to intelligent machines, paid search marketers will still be as busy as ever—but in other areas.
+As more of the core tasks of the channel are handed off to intelligent machines, paid search marketers will still be as busy as ever — but in other areas.
 Keyword expansion, tuning our match types, testing creative, daypart analysis, applying bid modifiers, and other impactful optimizations will become the focus.

 4. Search audiences become a major practice area